 People living in lofts wanted to respect the place itself and retain its initial shape.
 Loft furniture once again played a key role to have this industrial feel right at the heart of a family living space.

 Metal made an entry into lofts, which are very spacious places furniture needs to be imposing.

-The dining room corners of lofts would be filled by tables with solid wood tops and heavy steel leg frames, surrounded by metal chairs.
-Retro side tables and metal console tables can be interesting if you need more surfaces.
+The dining room corners of lofts would be filled by tables with solid wood tops and heavy steel leg frames, surrounded by metal chairs. industrial side table and industrial console table can be interesting if you need more surfaces.

 Loft furniture also equipped kitchens to add to this industrial design feel with thick work surfaces.
 Workers' metal lockers could be used for dishes or as a dresser.

-The coffee table also became a key item of loft furniture with, for example, a reclaimed factory cart effect, where the wheels are retained in their original state to amplify the industrial style.
+The coffee table also became a key item of loft furniture with, for example, a reclaimed kitchen trolley effect, where the wheels are retained in their original state to amplify the industrial style.

-In bedrooms, classic wardrobes got replaced by industrial metal cupboards, which have become a classic piece of loft furniture.
-As for lighting, there are a lot of different styles, but the industrial floor lamp is without any doubt a great choice for a bedroom.
+In bedrooms, classic wardrobes got replaced by metal storage cabinet, which have become a classic piece of loft furniture.
+As for lighting, there are a lot of different styles, but the industrial floor lamps is without any doubt a great choice for a bedroom.

 At the beginning, all this furniture was only used in large loft-style rooms but, bit by bit, loft furniture spread to all home interiors, its advantage being it goes perfectly with all architectural styles, from the most atypical setting to the most classic decoration.

 The number of people bitten by the bug of loft furniture is on a constant increase and they can now discover many reproduction pieces carefully selected by PIB that ally the advantages of new furniture with vintage style.